> Hillwalk Tours Blog > Hiking in Ireland > Whiskey in Ireland or Whisky in Scotland?

 #1 – The Glenlivet Distillery

 Situated in Speyside, widely considered the home of Scottish single malt whisky, The Glenlivet Distillery has an award winning visitor experience.
 A favorite whisky of Charles Dickens, it is very popular in America with about half of their single malt produced yearly being sold there.
-This distillery is also situated on the famous Speyside Way Whisky Trail giving a unique opportunity to combine hiking with visits to the 20 distilleries located along the route.
+This distillery is also situated on the famous Speyside Way & Cairngorms giving a unique opportunity to combine hiking with visits to the 20 distilleries located along the route.

 Glenlivet Distillery